Women in Jordan: Domestic Migrant Workers in Jordan

 Estimates put one million migrant workers in employment in Jordan (though only about a third are documented) and the vast majority are women who come from the Philippines, Bangladesh, Sri Lanka, and Uganda.
 These women often send remittances back to their home countries as a source of family income.
 Many worker under the "Kafala" (Sponsorship) system which is wide use to regulate the relationship between employers and employees, including making employees' legal status in the country fully dependent on employers.
-The practice of Kafala is critiqued by many, including the International Labor Organization.
+The practice of Kafala is critiqued by many, including the International Labor Organization, Jordanian Human Rights NGO Tamkeen, and the UN.
 The International Domestic Workers Federation (est. 2009) works with networks in Jordan to promote decent working conditions, though many migrant women ultimately rely on informal networks for support.
-According to the Executive Director of Tamkeen for Legal Aid and Human Rights, as of 2020, "slavery is still an issue."
+In 2009, Jordan as the sole country in the region adopted migrant domestic workers under their national labor law.
+The Kafala system, however, still isn't specifically mentioned in these laws which means it did not solve issues of inequality for domestic migrant workers.

 Formal Networking

 The Islamic Center Charity Society in Jordan is an example of one way middle class Jordanian women are able to network and connect over mutual experiences.
-Instead of functioning like a traditional “charity,” these Islamic charity institutions are founded on a more social basis.
+Instead of functioning like a traditional "charity," these Islamic charity institutions are founded on a more social basis.
 While these they are not officially connected to the state, they impact the country both socially and politically.

 Other community groups in Jordan, like the Jordanian Hashemite Fund, encourage women to form their own committees, run for local elections, and form small female-only cooperatives.
 When many of these initiatives began in the 1980s, they received marked opposition from community leaders, with some threatening to shut down women's committees in their area.

 In the arts, the Jordanian Female Artist Collective, launched in 2020 by music sector entrepreneur Mais Sahli, is among the organizations working to promote Jordanian women in creative industries.

+Another important female figure in formal networking in Jordan is again Queen Rania.
+Together with her foundation she organizes many initiatives in the fields of education, women's rights and the rights for children.
+Queen Rania shows that she is committed to her people and invested in improving the lives of her subjects by trying to open Jordan up to modern influences with her entrepreneurship.
+As a woman of high status in Jordan, Queen Rania has proven herself to not just being a First Lady, a wife to the king, and a mother; but to also be a woman that is embedded in and contributes to her society.